Note: Examples provided in this blog post use ChatGPT 3.5

 Practice using AI to analyze literature

-There are two ways you can do this:
+There are two ways we can do this:

 See for yourself: